 - Add the coconut milk, maple syrup, vanilla extract, olive oil, salt, cinnamon, nutmeg, and vinegar or lemon juice, then use a whisk to mix well.

-- Add the chickpea flour and baking soda and use a whisk to mix well.
+- Add the chickpea flour and baking soda, then whisk again to combine.

 - Stir in any optional additions such as 1/2 cup each of chopped dark chocolate, chopped walnuts, and/or chopped pecans.

 - Pour the batter into a medium sized loaf pan (mine is 9.25 x 5.25 x 2.75 inches) lined with parchment paper.

 - Bake for 48 minutes at 350 degrees Fahrenheit (or until a toothpick inserted into the center of the loaf comes out clean).

 - Let cool before removing from the pan.